mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 You have your development environment automatically provisioning with Puppet.
 It bootstraps your application, installs dependencies and so forth.

-However, it takes 40 minutes to do that, so developers have to wait when they create new machines.
+However, it takes time to do that, so developers have to wait when they create new machines.
 Additionally, small issues with stateful resources can make the provisioner fail, creating a hassle for the developer and potentially their teammates.